 Or if you’re on a budget you can get a taste of Oxford student life with Oxford Rooms.
 They rent out rooms in historic college buildings during vacations, giving you an insiders’ glimpse into their hidden corners.
 Prices start from £45 a night, some including breakfast.
 There are lots of single rooms it’s great for solo travellers.
 They’re usually available two–three months in advance, with most availability during university holidays, and a few rooms are available all year.

 Wherever you stay, pop into the Malmaison for a pre-dinner cocktail in the old prison’s visitors room.
-Then take a short walk around the corner to Côte Brasserie for French bistro-style food.
-The menu’s inspired by Parisian brasseries with dishes like moules frites and beef Bourguignon.
+Then take a short walk to the Turl Street Kitchen in a Georgian building near the Bodleian Library, a social enterprise with a local produce. low carbon and low waste ethos.

 The University of Oxford has 38 colleges dotted around the city.
 Many are open to visitors, so start the day with a sneak peek inside (though check opening hours, especially around exam time).
 The best-known college is Christ Church – as much for its role as Hogwarts in Harry Potter as for its famous alumni like Lewis Carroll, Albert Einstein and 13 British prime ministers.

-You can take a tour (£8–£10 per person) around its quads, grand staircase, dining hall and college chapel, which doubles as Oxford’s cathedral.
-Other good colleges to visit include Merton, Magdalen (pronounced ‘mawd-lin’), Corpus Christi, Hertford, All Souls and Oriel.
+You can take a multimedia tour (£15 adults or £14 seniors/students/children aged 5–17) around Christ Church’s quads, cloisters, grand staircase, dining hall and college chapel, which also doubles as Oxford’s cathedral.
+Other good colleges to visit include Merton, Magdalen (which is pronounced ‘mawd-lin’), Corpus Christi, Hertford, All Souls and Oriel.

 You can’t come to Oxford without trying punting – it’s one of the city’s classic experiences.
-There are two rivers in the city, the Cherwell and the Thames (which confusingly is known as the Isis when it’s in Oxford) and a couple of places where you can test your punting skills – and balance.
-Underneath Magdalen Bridge by the Botanic Gardens you can hire a punt for up to five people for £22 an hour, or get a ‘chauffeur’ to do the hard work for you (£32 for 30 minutes).
+There are two rivers in the city, the Cherwell and the Thames (confusingly known as the Isis when it’s in Oxford) and a couple of places where you can test your punting skills – and balance.
+Underneath Magdalen Bridge by the Botanic Gardens you can hire a punt for up to five people for £24 an hour, or get a ‘chauffeur’ to do the hard work for you (£32 for 30 minutes).

 Or during the summer there’s a good punting spot set a bit further upriver near the Cherwell Boathouse.
 As you’re a bit further out of town here the river isn’t quite as busy.
 You can also get a jug of Pimms from the Boathouse’s Teahut Bar to take out on the water with you.
-Punt hire costs £17 an hour during the week or £19 per hour at weekends.
+Punts can seat up to six and hire costs £20 an hour during the week or £20 per hour at weekends.

 Make your way upriver for about 30 minutes and you’ll reach the Victoria Arms pub, which has a big beer garden and plenty of space where you can park your punt.
-Then paddle back to the Boathouse for an early dinner along the river’s edge before leaving Oxford and heading home.
+Then paddle back to the Boathouse and finish off your weekend in Oxford with an early dinner along the river’s edge.

 Have you visited Oxford?
 Do you have any tips to add on what to see, do and eat?